BlenTesfaye/MovieMatrix/README.md

 # Stretch goals:

 - User Interaction: Allow users to comment on reviews and like/favorite movies.
 This adds a social aspect to the application.
-- External APIs: for Integrating external movie data APIs (e.g. IMDB) for database to have detailed movie information, images, and trailers.
+- External APIs: for Integrating external movie data APIs (e.g. Omdb) for database to have detailed movie information, images, and trailers.
 - Advanced Search and Filters: Enhance the search and filtering options with additional criteria, such as release year, cast, or advanced genre options.
 - Advanced Search and Filters: Enhances the search and filtering options with additional criteria, such as release year, cast, or advanced genre options. (think LetterBoxd)